praveens3/Cmake_VS2022_C--/Readme.md

-# Simple C++ Executable Project with CMake and Visual Studio 2022
+# Simple C++ Project with CMake and Visual Studio 2022

 ## Setting Up CMake 3.30 in Visual Studio Code